-Nhauruhoe featured as the terrifying Mount Doom in the Lord of the Rings movies.
-Although it is often referred to as a seperate mountain, it is actually one of the many cones of the vast Tongariro volcanic complex.
+Ngauruhoe featured as the model for the terrifying Mount Doom in the Lord of the Rings movies.
+Although it is often referred to as a seperate mountain, Ngauruhoe is actually one of the many cones of the vast Tongariro volcanic complex.

-The perfectly volcano-shaped Mount Nhauruhoe.
+The perfectly volcano-shaped Mount Ngauruhoe.

-Mount Nhauruhoe and its colourful crater.
+Mount Ngauruhoe and its colourful crater.

 The fuming & smoking Te Maari craters, on the Ketetahi side of the track.